Alchemy was born when everything was lost.

 Simply, the spark.
 Yet we can define it as ‘that which gives a form’.
 More than an element, it is a directive.

-The alchemist’s task is to amplify the weak cosmic fire.
+The alchemist’s task is to amplify the weak cosmic fire from heavens, to skies, and to earth.

-Which is a bit like what the Greek god Hephaestus did: to amplify Zeus’ weak cosmic fire.
-But, are we talking about fire as an alchemical principle or common fire, the kind that burns, so to speak?
-If alchemical works are performed through burning fire, it is because we need to generate changes in state of matter, thus bringing the spirit of the world, Spiritus Mundi, to the surface.
-As for the other fire, the one produced by the “seed” of time, we only know that it is the “bearer” of information, uncontrollable and growing, symbolically represented by the ordinary fire.
-The beginning and end of the alchemical work.
-Anyway, it is neither Hephaestus nor Athena who personify Alchemy, but Hermes/Mercury.
+Are we talking about fire as an alchemical principle or ordinary fire, the kind that burns, so to speak?
+If alchemical works are accomplished through burning fire, it is because we need to generate changes in the state of matter, thus bringing to the surface the spirit of the world, the Spiritus Mundi.
+As for the other fire, that produced by the “seed” of time, we only know that it is the “carrier” of information, uncontrollable and growing, symbolically represented by ordinary fire.
+Although it is called a “spark”, it needs to be “swollen” by the moon and amplified on earth.
+Greek mythology charges Hephaestus with the task of increasing the intensity of Zeus’s feeble cosmic fire.

 “E quindi uscimmo a riveder le stelle”.